hideya/langchain-google-genai-ex/LANGCHAIN_TOOL_CONVERSION_PIPELINE.md

-# LangChain.js Tool Conversion Pipeline: Why Upstream Schema Fixes Fail
+# LangChain.js Tool Conversion Pipeline: Why ChatGoogleGenerativeAIEx is Better Than Manual Schema Fixes

 > **📅 Research Date**: This analysis is based on research conducted on August 31, 2025, examining LangChain.js v0.2.16, @langchain/core utilities, and related packages.
 Given the active development of LangChain.js, please verify current implementation details.

 ## TL;DR

-**The Problem**: LangChain.js has a hidden "double conversion" issue where tools are converted to OpenAI format internally, even after upstream schema transformations.
-This re-introduces Gemini-incompatible schema features and breaks upstream fixes.
+**The Discovery**: Manual upstream schema transformations CAN work, but require deep knowledge of LangChain's internals and the correct property to transform (`tool.schema` not `tool.inputSchema`).

-**The Solution**: Schema fixes must be applied at the `invocationParams()` level - the only interception point after LangChain's internal conversion but before API submission.
+**Why ChatGoogleGenerativeAIEx is Better**: Provides convenience, reliability, and future-proofing without requiring developers to understand LangChain's internal tool processing.

 ---